ivan-penchev/penchev-com/_posts/2024-11-02-create-tui-with-go.md

 > 1. Learn how to access and read system information.
 > 2. Learn how to build a text-based user interface in the Terminal.
 >
-> We would be using two libraries to achieve this goal [shirou/gopsutil](https://github.com/shirou/gopsutil) and [charmbracelet/bubbletea](https://github.com/charmbracelet/bubbletea)
+> We will be using two libraries to achieve this goal [shirou/gopsutil](https://github.com/shirou/gopsutil) and [charmbracelet/bubbletea](https://github.com/charmbracelet/bubbletea)
 >
 > If you want to skip my ramblings and just see the final solution, the source code is available [here](https://github.com/ivan-penchev/system-monitor-tui).
 {: .prompt-info }